rust3ds/cargo-3ds/README.md

           Builds an executable and sends it to a device with `3dslink` test
-          Builds a test executable and sends it to a device with `3dslink` help
+          Builds a test executable and sends it to a device with `3dslink` new
+          Sets up a new cargo project suitable to run on a 3DS help
           Print this message or the help of the given subcommand(s)